-- That there is no relative or next of kin of the child - That the next of kin or relative is unable or not willing to take care of the child - That the child is suffering or is likely to suffer harm in the custody they are currently in. - That if the child is above the age of 12 years, their consent has been sought. - That the applicant has continuously lived in Uganda for at least three months and does not have a criminal record. - That the person applying for guardianship has a recommendation from the probation and social welfare officer. - Best interests of the child.
+- That there is no relative or next of kin of the child - That the next of kin or relative is unable or not willing to take care of the child - That the child is suffering or is likely to suffer harm in the custody they are currently in. - That if the child is above the age of 12 years, their consent has been sought. - That the applicant has continuously lived in Uganda for at least three months and does not have a criminal record. - social welfare officer. - Best interests of the child.